your branches green

 choosing a tree

-that would allow more space for the remaining trees.
+that would allow more space for the remaining trees to grow.
 Since her pine

-trees were much taller than we needed for our 10-foot ceiling, we
+trees were far taller than we needed for our 10-foot ceilings, we

-would cut the tree down and then remove only the top 8 or 9 feet.
+would cut the tree down, and then remove only the top 9 feet or so.

 After dragging the tree into the back of the car and flagging the

-overhang sticking out the back, we headed back to the city.
-It seemed that
+overhanging tip sticking out the back, we headed back to the city.